Adi Shankara: Similarities and influences

 Some Hindu scholars criticized Advaita for its Maya and non-theistic doctrinal similarities with Buddhism.
 Ramanuja, the founder of Vishishtadvaita Vedānta, accused Adi Shankara of being a Prachanna Bauddha, that is, a "crypto-Buddhist", and someone who was undermining theistic Bhakti devotionalism.
 The non-Advaita scholar Bhaskara of the Bhedabheda Vedānta tradition, similarly around 800 CE, accused Shankara's Advaita as "this despicable broken down Mayavada that has been chanted by the Mahayana Buddhists", and a school that is undermining the ritual duties set in Vedic orthodoxy.

 Differences

 The qualification of "crypto-Buddhist" is rejected by the Advaita Vedanta tradition, highlighting their respective views on Atman, Anatta and Brahman.
 There are differences in the conceptual means of "liberation."
 Nirvana, a term more often used in Buddhism, is the liberating 'blowing out' of craving, aided by the realization and acceptance that there is no Self (anatman) as the center of perception, craving, and delusion.
 Moksha, a term more common in Hinduism, is the similar liberating release from craving and ignorance, yet aided by the realization and acceptance that one's inner Self is not a personal 'ego-self', but a Universal Self.

-Historical and cultural impact

-Historical context

-Shankara lived in the time of the great "Late classical Hinduism", which lasted from 650 till 1100 CE.
-This era was one of political instability that followed the Gupta dynasty and King Harsha of the 7th century CE. power became decentralised in India.
-Several larger kingdoms emerged, with "countless vasal states".
-The kingdoms were ruled via a feudal system.
-Smaller kingdoms were dependent on the protection of the larger kingdoms.
-"The great king was remote, was exalted and deified", as reflected in the Tantric Mandala, which could also depict the king as the centre of the mandala.

-The disintegration of central power also lead to regionalisation of religiosity, and religious rivalry.
-Local cults and languages were enhanced, and the influence of "Brahmanic ritualistic Hinduism" was diminished.
-Rural and devotional movements arose, along with Shaivism, Vaisnavism, Bhakti and Tantra, though "sectarian groupings were only at the beginning of their development".
-Religious movements had to compete for recognition by the local lords, and Buddhism, Jainism, Islam and various traditions within Hinduism were competing for members.
-Buddhism in particular had emerged as a powerful influence in India's spiritual traditions in the first 700 years of the 1st millennium CE, but lost its position after the 8th century, and began to disappear in India.
-This was reflected in the change of puja-ceremonies at the courts in the 8th century, where Hindu gods replaced the Buddha as the "supreme, imperial deity".